This is the 3rd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Click the video play button to load the video and then click again to start…

-I prefer to make roses using this method if I am going to make a lot of roses to decorate a cake.
+I prefer to make roses using this method if I am going to make many roses to decorate a cake.

 Making roses by the traditional method takes a lot of time to mount all the petals onto the flower individuallíy, and the petals are usually much more delicate.
 Roses made by this quick method are not quite so fragile, and you can still have a beautiful arrangement of roses but in half the time.